usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-conform its web content or mobile app to a future web content and mobile app accessibility standard that expands accessibility requirements beyond WCAG 2.1 Level AA, this provision makes clear that the public entity would be in compliance with subpart H. Public entities could also choose to comply with subpart H by conforming their web content to WCAG 2.2 Level AA 195 because WCAG 2.2 Level AA provides substantially equivalent or greater accessibility and usability to WCAG 2.1 Level AA; in particular, WCAG 2.2 Level AA includes additional success criteria not found in WCAG 2.1 Level AA and every success criterion in WCAG 2.1 Level AA, with the exception of one success criterion that is obsolete.
-196 Similarly, a public entity could comply with subpart H by conforming its web content and mobile apps to WCAG 2.1 Level AAA, 197 which is the same version of WCAG and includes all the WCAG 2.1 Level AA requirements, but includes additional requirements not found in WCAG 2.1 Level AA for even greater accessibility.
-For example, WCAG 2.1 Level AAA includes Success Criterion 2.4.10 198 for section headings used to organize content and Success Criterion 3.1.4 199 that includes a mechanism for identifying the expanded form or meaning of abbreviations, among others.
+conform its web content or mobile app to a future web content and mobile app accessibility standard that expands accessibility requirements beyond WCAG 2.1 Level AA, this provision makes clear that the public entity would be in compliance with subpart H. Public entities could also choose to comply with subpart H by conforming their web content to WCAG 2.2 Level AA {% fn 195 %} because WCAG 2.2 Level AA provides substantially equivalent or greater accessibility and usability to WCAG 2.1 Level AA; in particular, WCAG 2.2 Level AA includes additional success criteria not found in WCAG 2.1 Level AA and every success criterion in WCAG 2.1 Level AA, with the exception of one success criterion that is obsolete. {% fn 196 %} Similarly, a public entity could comply with subpart H by conforming its web content and mobile apps to WCAG 2.1 Level AAA, {% fn 197 %} which is the same version of WCAG and includes all the WCAG 2.1 Level AA requirements, but includes additional requirements not found in WCAG 2.1 Level AA for even greater accessibility.
+For example, WCAG 2.1 Level AAA includes Success Criterion 2.4.10 {% fn 198 %} for section headings used to organize content and Success Criterion 3.1.4 {% fn 199 %} that includes a mechanism for identifying the expanded form or meaning of abbreviations, among others.
 The Department believes that this provision offers needed flexibility for entities to provide usability and accessibility that meet or exceed what subpart H of this part would require as technology continues to develop.
 The responsibility for demonstrating equivalent facilitation rests with the public entity.
-Subpart H adopts the approach as proposed in the NPRM, 200 but the Department edited the regulatory text to fix a grammatical error by adding a comma in the original sentence in the provision.
+Subpart H adopts the approach as proposed in the NPRM, {% fn 200 %} but the Department edited the regulatory text to fix a grammatical error by adding a comma in the original sentence in the provision.